Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 You can also try using a fan to circulate the air around the plant.

-Finally, make sure you are not over-watering the plant, as this can create favorable conditions for downy mildew to thrive.
+Finally, ensure you are not over-watering the plant, which can create favorable conditions for downy mildew to thrive.

-If you think your plant has downy mildew, you can also treat it with a fungicide.
+If your plant has downy mildew, you can also treat it with a fungicide.

 Be sure to follow the instructions on the label carefully.